-“Let me first start of by saying that I had one crazy Easter weekend.
+“Let me first start off by saying I had one crazy Easter weekend.
 I have what I believe is one of the best ‘Easter Egg’ stories of all time.
-I found out I was adopted at the age of 45 on Easter Sunday which was also April fool’s day this year.
+I found out I was adopted at the age of 45 on Easter Sunday, which was also April Fool’s Day this year.

 Up until this time in my life I had no idea I was adopted.
 My parents had never said anything to me and I know that it was not meant to be kept from me.
 They were trying to protect me from all the bullying and shenanigans that go on when kids find out someone is adopted.

 We exchanged some pictures and at that point I had ZERO doubt this was my mother talking to me.
 I also learned that I have two brothers and a sister and cousins along with several nieces and nephews.
 I finally got the kid sister I’d always wanted.

 As I began looking at the family photos I was sent, I saw myself in every one of them.
 This was strange to me because in all the family pictures I’d ever seen I didn’t look like anyone else.

 I guess I’ve always had that question floating in my head wondering if I was adopted.
 In April, on Friday the 13th, I traveled to Baton Rouge, LA from Corpus Christi, TX to meet my ‘new’ family.
 I was excited and nervous about this trip as I’m sure anyone in my position would be.